ekumenlabs/fruit_detection/README.md

 The available profiles are:

+- `training`: trains a fasterrcnn_resnet50_fpn model based on a synthetic dataset.
 - `detection`: loads the detection stack.
 - `visualization`: loads RQt to visualize the input and output image processing.
 - `test_camera`: loads the usb_cam driver that makes a connected webcam to publish.
 Useful when the Olive Camera is not available.